data-players/deploy-archipelago-classic/README.md

 # Deploye-archipelago-classic

-If you need to deploye a classic archipelago with no/low modification, this isthe good place to be.
+If you need to deploye a classic archipelago with no/low modification, this is the good place to be.
 However, if you want to custom your own archipelago use this repos https://github.com/data-players/deploy-archipelago-custom

 ### introduction

-First make sur you get docker and docker-compose install on your server Make sure you have an usable domain name, then create 2 sub-domain for middleware and frontend (Exemple data.myDomain.com and myDomain.com)
+First make sur you get docker and docker-compose install on your server.
+Make sure you have an usable domain name, then create 2 sub-domain for middleware and frontend (Exemple data.myDomain.com and myDomain.com)
 Of course you need a server working with linux.